mlverse/torch/content/resources/index.md

 To get more practice with `torch` , we recommend checking out our `learnr` tutorials in the [torch-learnr](https://github.com/mlverse/torch-learnr) repository.

-To stay on top of new developments and releases, we recommend you follow the [RStudio AI Blog](https://blogs.rstudio.com/ai/).
+To stay on top of new developments and releases, we recommend you follow the [Posit AI Blog](https://blogs.rstudio.com/ai/).
 There, you'll also find interesting case studies and exciting new contributions from the community.

 ## Deep learning